 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Program's principal ongoing operations.
-The primary operating revenues of the Program are the loan fees administration and interest on loans, since making loans is the primary purpose of the Program.
-The principal operating expenses of the Program are administration expenses, small town grants, and loan forgiveness.
+The operating revenues of the Program include loan fees administration and interest on loans, since making loans is the primary purpose of the Program.
+The operating expenses of the Program are administration expenses, small town grants, and loan forgiveness.